Mycotoxins

 Profile

-Mycotoxins is the collective term for various toxins produced by different mold species.
-These are metabolic products of molds, which are produced by them, among other things, for defense.
-Mycotoxins are highly toxic to humans and animals and can cause illness even in very small quantities.
-These poisonings are referred to as mycotoxicoses.
+Mycotoxins is the collective term for various toxins produced by different types of mould.
+These are metabolic products of moulds that are produced by them for defence purposes, among other things.
+Mycotoxins are highly toxic to humans and animals and can lead to illness even in very small quantities.
+These poisonings are known as mycotoxicoses.

 Occurrence

-So far, more than 250 mold species have been discovered, which produce a total of more than 300 different mycotoxins.
-Among them, however, there are only a few that can lead to actual contamination (pollution) of feed and food.
-These mycotoxins, which are significant for humans and livestock, are divided into the following classes:
+To date, over 250 species of mould have been discovered, which produce a total of over 300 different mycotoxins.
+However, there are only a few of these that can lead to actual contamination (pollution) of feed and food.
+These mycotoxins, which are important for humans and livestock, are divided into the following classes:

 • Aflatoxins